BaldrVivaldelli/BaldrVivaldelli/README.md

 ### Hi there 👋

-Mi name is augusto vivaldelli, i'm a passionate software eng.
-I love code and the study of computer cience in mostly all it fields
+My name is Augusto Vivaldelli.
+I'm a passionate software engineer.
+I love coding and studying computer science in almost all of its fields

 Here are some ideas to get you started: